Inyourfacer/article_scraper/README.md

 # article_scraper
+Gathering relevant data can be time consuming even with the great progress of tools like google to return pages and content matching your search terms.
+This script attempts to quickly rank and summarize the relevant pages that google delivers to you.

 This script works as a webpage scraper desinged to comb google search results and read the returned pages.
 It uses sereveral libraries and the GloVe vector data.
 The GloVe data can be downloaded here https://nlp.stanford.edu/projects/glove/
 It also requires a web-driver to work with Selenium.
 Currently it calls the Chrome driver but could be modified to use a different one.